 Vulcano has a couple of good beaches.
-If you are keen to add a day at the beach in your Sicily itinerary, this is where you should do it.
 Both beaches have dark volcanic sand, but the water is transparent and pleasant to swim.

-As I have explained before, the mud baths are one of the main attractions in Vulcano.
-They are right between one of the beaches and the harbor, and very easy to get to.
+They are located between one of the beaches and the harbor, and very easy to get to.
 It costs only €3 to get in.
-So if you can only bare the strong smell for a short while, you won’t feel like you have wasted that big of a sum.
+So if you can only bare the strong smell for a short while, you won’t feel like you have wasted a lot of money.

 Valle dei Mostri

-Valle dei Mostri is located in Vulcanello, which is on the north side of Vulcano.
+Valle dei Mostri is located in Vulcanello, on the north side of Vulcano.
 This used to be a separate island that, following a series of eruptions, was eventually joined to the rest of Vulcano.
-Valle dei Mostri is a lovely valley from where you can enjoy beautiful views.
-There, you will see a number of statues that are the result of erosion.
+It is a lovely valley from where you can enjoy beautiful views.
+The statues you can spot there are the result of erosion.

-Gran Cratere is the main attraction in Vulcano.
-This is the main volcano of the island, and you can get to it via an easy hike that you can do independently following a well marked trail.
+Gran Cratere is the main attraction in Vulcano and the main volcano of the island.
+You can get there via an easy hike along a well marked trail.
 You will walk through a series of fumaroles (be prepared for the horrid smell, and make sure to wear a mask to block at least some of it) and be able to admire one of the most stunning views of the entire archipelago.
 It takes about one hour to get to the main crater, and just about the same amount of time to walk down.

 How to get from Catania to Vulcano